meta-llama/llama-recipes/recipes/use_cases/end2end-recipes/raft/README.md

 ### Step 4: Evaluating with local inference

 Once we have the fine-tuned model, we now need to evaluate it to understand its performance.
-Normally, to create a evaluation set, we should first gather some questions and manually write the ground truth answer.
-In this case, we created a eval set mostly based on the Llama [Troubleshooting & FAQ](https://llama.meta.com/faq/), where the answers are written by human experts.
-Then we pass the evalset question to our fine-tuned model to get the model generated answers.
-To compare the model generated answers with ground truth, we can use either traditional eval method, eg. calcucate rouge score, or use LLM to act like a judge to score the similarity of them.
+We can use either traditional eval method, eg. calcucate exact match rate or rouge score.
+In this tutorial, we can also use LLM to act like a judge to score model generated .

 ```bash